-China recently has deployed anti-ship missiles, surface-to-air missiles, electronic jammers and other equipment on the Spratly Islands, and landed a bomber aircraft at Woody Island.
+China has been carrying out rapid militarization of Islands.
+Recently has deployed anti-ship missiles, surface-to-air missiles, electronic jammers and other equipment on the Spratly Islands, and landed a bomber aircraft at Woody Island.
 Several islands were constructed with airstrips and harbors capable of accepting military aircraft and warships.
 China has also deployed antiship cruise missiles (ASCMs) and long-range surface-to-air missiles (SAMs) to at least three of its structures in the Spratlys – Fiery Cross Reef, Mischief Reef, and Subi Reef.
 The SAM systems, believed to be the HQ-9B, have a range of over 200 kilometers.
 Meanwhile, China’s YJ-12B ASCM is a supersonic missile with a range of nearly 300 kilometers.
 Both missiles could be used to close off a large portion of the eastern South China Sea to shipping and threaten other naval forces

-The Spratlys are a chain of mostly coral reefs in the eastern South China Sea that barely break the ocean’s surface, but they are adjacent both to major sea lanes of communication (SLOCs) and to potentially lucrative maritime natural resources, such as fisheries and oil and gas deposits.
-Consequently, several countries in addition to China – including Brunei, Malaysia, the Philippines and Vietnam – have laid claim to various parts of the Spratlys, and nearly all have attempted to enforce these claims by establishing garrisons and other structures on the islands.
+The strategic value of Islands is what is driving China and other countries to have claims and counterclaims over them.
+Spratlys are a chain of mostly coral reefs in the eastern South China Sea that are adjacent both to major sea lanes of communication (SLOCs) and to potentially lucrative maritime natural resources, such as fisheries and oil and gas deposits.
+These countries include in addition to China – Brunei, Malaysia, the Philippines and Vietnam – which have laid claim to various parts of the Spratlys, and nearly all have attempted to enforce these claims by establishing garrisons and other structures on the islands.

 Japan is boosting its amphibious and coastal defense capabilities, shifting security personnel to outer islands and converting ground forces into amphibious units capable of defending those islands from attack.
 Japan’s Ministry of Defense has contracted BAE Systems to supply it with 30 amphibious assault vehicles, or AAVs.
 The acquisition of the AAVs supports the ongoing development of an amphibious capability within the Japanese Ground Self Defense Force, the company said.
 Australia is also in the process of growing an amphibious capability of its own.